jayoharedee/comp1231/labs/week-12/cookies/index.md

 const cookieDough = {}
 cookieDough.flavour = 'Birthday Cake'

-console.log(cookieDough.flavor)
+console.log(cookieDough.flavour)
 // output: 'Birthday Cake'
 ```

 Just as we have objects to store and retreive data in JavaScript, we also have the notorious `cookie`.
-To be specific - a cookie is a small piece of data that a server sends to the users browser in order to transfer information.
+To be specific - a cookie is a small piece of data that a server can send to the users browser in order to transfer information.
 The data is sent in the form of key/value storage.

 Cookies aren't just for HTTP use, we can also leverage them in our own applications.
 JavaScript has an odd API to offer when interacting with cookies but we'll get through it.

 We've been introduced to the `document` object, used some methods found within it such as `.querySelector()` and `.getElementById()` to parse HTML elements with JS.
 The `document` object is filled with properties which represent the page that is loaded in the browser.
-Just as an example, `document.location` will always return an object which provides details on the documents location.
+For example, `document.location` will always return an object which provides details on the documents location.
 Try running it in your console.

 ## Cookie Introduction
 Just like we can retrieve all the information on our documents location, we can do the same with `cookie`.
-To find out what cookies may have been set by the server or perhaps locally executed with JS code, let's see cookies are on our document.
+To find out what cookies may have been set by the server or perhaps locally set with JS code, let's see cookies what's in our document's cookie.
 What document are we on though?
+Let's sort that out.

 1. Open a browser
 2. Navigate to [Reddit](https://reddit.com)